Tour Art Studios in Park Rapids and Bemidji

-On September 22 and 23—as fall colors begin to pop—the Park Rapids Lakes Area hosts Art Leap.
-This weekend features open artists’ studios, other cultural sites, workshops, and live music.
-The event is a great chance to meet artists in person, see how and where they work, and shop for one-of-a-kind paintings, sculpture, woodcuts, pottery, stoneware, textiles, jewelry, and more.
+In late September—as fall colors begin to pop—the Park Rapids Lakes Area hosts Art Leap.
+This weekend features open artists’ studios, other cultural sites, workshops and live music.
+The event is a great chance to meet artists in person, see how and where they work, and shop for one-of-a-kind paintings, sculpture, woodcuts, pottery, stoneware, textiles, jewelry and more.

-Studios will be open from 11:00 a.m. to 5:00 p.m. both days.Other Art Leap sites include the Nemeth Art Center, Forestedge Winery and Gallery, and the Mississippi Headwaters Center at Itasca State Park.
+Studios are open from 11 a.m. to 5 p.m. both days of the event.Other Art Leap sites include the Nemeth Art Center, Forestedge Winery and Gallery, and the Mississippi Headwaters Center at Itasca State Park.

 Visitors can download a map at prlaac.org or pick one up at the Park Rapids Lakes Area Chamber of Commerce and explore at their own pace.
 A handicapped-accessible bus tour is available.

 The First City of Arts Studio Cruise, a self-guided tour in late October, features 25 Bemidji-area artisans in a 40-mile radius.
 Find custom wood furniture, jewelry, painting, wearable textile art, Norwegian folk art, photography, mosaics and more.
 Several artists will present demonstrations to share their creative process with visitors.

 Organizers have mapped out three separate tours.
 One travels from west and north from Bemidji, passing through the Mississippi Headwaters State Forest.
 A shorter tour loops around numerous lakes, including Lake Bemidji.
 A third tour explores the countryside south of Bemidji and studios nestled in the woods.
 Studio Cruise road signs are posted to help you find your way along any or all of the routes, and maps are available at visitbemidji.com.